Pancreatic Cancer: Overview

 • Biopsy

 A biopsy is the only way to confirm cancer.
-Small pieces of tissue are taken out and checked for cancer cells.
+Small samples of tissue are taken out and looked at in a lab for cancer cells.

 After a diagnosis of pancreatic cancer, you’ll need more tests.
 These help your healthcare providers learn more about your overall health and the cancer.
 They can help find out the stage of the cancer.
 The stage is how much cancer there is and how far it has spread (metastasized) in your body.
 It's one of the most important things to know when deciding how to treat the cancer.